aherbert/gdsc-smlm/docs/model_plugins.rst

 It is possible to save these results to file using the ``Results Manager`` plugin.

-.. index:: create simple data
+.. index:: !
+Create Simple Data

 Create Simple Data
 ------------------